Vukodlok/Leetcode_Challenges/README.md

 - Reverse Bits: Reverse a binary number (the order, not flipping the bits).
 - Roman to Integer: Convert a roman numeral to an integer.
 - Same Tree: Check if two binary trees have the same structure and node values.
+- Search Insert Position: Binary search for a value and return the index where it is or should be if missing.
 - Sqrt(x): Approximate the square root of a number, rounded down to the nearest integer.
 - Summary Ranges: Return a formatted string representing a range of numbers in a list.
 - Symmetric Tree: Check if a binary tree is a mirror of itself (left and right sides match).